 Another great way to secure one of the best views possible is to take to the water where an unobstructed view is guaranteed - Seattle has a maritime setting with lakes Union and Washington on one side and the ocean on the other.
 The Argosy Cruises take place throughout the year, and on new year's eve they position themselves in the middle of Elliott Bay for the best view you can get.
 The cruise departs from the famous Pier 55 on the waterfront.

-Aside from the fireworks, the big new year party in town is the annual Indulgence at The EMP Museum, returning for it's 12th year to welcome 2017.
+Aside from the fireworks, the big new year party in town is the annual Indulgence at The EMP Museum, returning to welcome 2017.
 This is a party on a truly epic scale, taking place over 140,000 square feet and including 4 live entertainment areas, 25 different bars, 3 performance stages, a live comedy theatre and a sound and lighting system that promises, among other hi-tech features, the largest LED screen in the world.
-The venue is also perfectly positioned right underneath the space Needle too, so you can head outside at midnight to watch the fireworks before returning to the rest of the party.
+The venue is also perfectly positioned right underneath the Space Needle too, so you can head outside at midnight to watch the fireworks before returning to the rest of the party.

 An excellent resource for detailed party listings in the bars, clubs and resturants can be found at Seattle Pipeline, featuring a reange of new year events as diverse as club nights, new year day hikes and traditonal New Year Polar Bear plunges!